Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Conclusions

 \section{Conclusions}

 In this paper, we resolved many of the open problems of Le Bodic and Nemhauser's B\&B model.
 We showed that there is no closed-form formula for the ratio value $\varphi$, and that the MVB conjecture is false.
 Additionally, we showed tighter hardness results for the GVB problem, and showed that the GVB simulation problem can be solved in expected sub-exponential time in $n$ for scoring functions that respect dominance.
-We then implemented improved branching rules for the open-source MIP solver SCIP 6.0, which yielded an $11\%$ geometric average speedup and tree size reduction for problems in the MIPLIB 2017 Benchmark Set that required large B\&B trees.
+We then implemented improved branching rules for the MIP solver SCIP 6.0, which yielded an $11\%$ geometric average speedup and tree size reduction for problems in the MIPLIB 2017 Benchmark Set that required large B\&B trees.
 Since these rules perform well on MIP instances that lead to large B\&B trees, an interesting line of future work would be to incorporate the methods of Anderson et al.\ \cite{anderson2019clairvoyant} for predicting B\&B tree sizes to select branching rules at run time, or to reconsider the choice of branching rule after performing a restart.

 { \textbf{Acknowledgments } This research was funded by a Monash Faculty of IT grant.
 We would like to thank Professor Graham Farr for introducing the authors to one another, hence without whom this research may have never happened.
 We also thank Gregor Hendel and the SCIP team for assistance with the performance tests.
+Finally, we are indebted to the referees for their thorough and helpful input, thanks to which the quality of this manuscript was substantially improved.}